 Elk Enchiladas with a Spicy Red Sauce

-An enchilada is simply a corn or flour tortilla rolled around meat, cheese or vegetables and topped with a mild or spicy sauce which makes the preparation for this meal complete in just a few simple steps.
+An enchilada is simply a corn or flour tortilla rolled around meat, cheese, or vegetables and topped with a mild or spicy sauce, making it a quick and satisfying meal for both hunters and home cooks alike.

-For this enchilada recipe, I make a homemade red sauce that delivers a kick with each and every bite.
-The ‘kick’ comes from the chopped chipotle pepper in adobo sauce adding a unique combination of smoky flavor with peppery heat.
-The filling is a simple mixture of onions, red bell pepper and ground elk seasoned with a blend of fragrant spices.
-Roll the flour tortillas around the filling, cover in the savory sauce, top with cheese, black olives, cilantro and bake until bubbling hot.
+For this recipe, I make a homemade red sauce that packs a punch thanks to chopped chipotle peppers in adobo sauce, combining smoky flavor with peppery heat.
+The filling is a simple mixture of onions, red bell pepper, and ground elk seasoned with aromatic spices.
+Roll the tortillas around the filling, cover with the sauce, top with cheese, black olives, and cilantro, and bake until bubbly and golden.

 Elk Enchiladas with a Spicy Red Sauce